tdongsi/tdongsi.github.io/source/_posts/Kubernetes/2017-01-16-kubernetes-pulling-from-private-image-repository.markdown

 ```

 Note that if the private Docker registry "artifactrepo1.corp.net" requires authentication, specifying the container image in the above `kubelet` option might NOT work.
+In some older versions of Docker/Kubernetes, image pull secrets, even though created for authenticating to such Docker registry, are not properly used to load `pause` container image.
+Therefore, loading `pause` container image happens first and fails to authenticate with such private Docker registry, before the actual required container image can be loaded.

-Instead, the alternative way for scalable automation is to prepare a binary `tar` file for `pause` container image (with `docker save`) and pre-load the image on each kubernetes node with `docker load` command.
+In that case, the alternative way for scalable automation is to prepare a binary `tar` file for `pause` container image (with `docker save`) and pre-load the image on each kubernetes node with `docker load` command.
 We can upload the binary `tar` file onto new kubernetes nodes whenever each of those is created and added to the kubernetes cluster.

 ``` plain docker load